DSestu/knowledge/knowledge/intro.md

-# David Sestu's Knowledge repo
+# David Sestu Knowledge repo

 This repository contains various bits of knowledge that I find helpful for my work.